Keeper-Security/Commander/README.md

 ### Installation

-You can install Keeper Commander with pip (the only requirement for this type of install is python 3.
-You can install python3 by going to [python.org](https://www.python.org) and following the instructions):
+If you do not have python3 installed already (check by trying to run pip3 in the Terminal), you can install it by going to [python.org](https://www.python.org) and following the instructions).

+Note: **restart your terminal session after you installed python3**

+Install Keeper Commander with pip3:

 ```bash
 pip3 install keepercommander